 HBF Reports and Publications

-The Hepatitis B Foundation has produced the following reports and published manuscripts to work toward the elimination of hepatitis B.
+The Hepatitis B Foundation and Blumberg Institute have produced the following reports and manuscripts toward the elimination of hepatitis B and related scientific advances

 Journal articles are listed on a separate page.
 For our list of recent, relevant journal articles, please click here.